MSeidelFed/KineticMSI/USAGE.md

 ```

-The function outputs summary statistics in graphical and numerical form as detailed in the following figure:
+The function outputs summary statistics in graphical and numerical form as detailed in the following figure (Panels A, B, C and D for the summary statistics):

 ![ClassComparison](images/ClassComparison.png)